6063-fuguoxue/Final/README.md

 I was planning to use an ultrasonic sensor for player detection around the installation, but it only works with 5V power (the highest power available from Arduino Nano ESP32 is 3.3V).
 Therefore, currently I don't plan to use sensors in my project.

-### Project planning
+### Project planning & progress

 Since I went to CMU for the "art && code" workshop at CMU last weekend, I didn't get much time to work on the coding of the Music Printer.
 However, I have bought a thermal printer, a suitable AC-to-DC converter for powering the printer, and thermal paper for printing.
-I also have achieved serial communication between p5.js and Arduino.
+I also have achieved serial communication between p5.js and Arduino by working on [HW12](https://github.com/6063-fuguoxue/HW12).
 Below is my plan for the upcoming week:

 | Deadline      | Task |
 | ----------- | ----------- |